-Improving your sleep posture will help you sleep better at night and benefit your health.
+Improving your sleep posture will help you sleep better at night, benefit your health, and relieve neck and back pain in the process.
 Want to know how?
 Then read on!

 Why is Good Sleep Posture Important?

 If your spine isn’t aligned properly during sleep, it can put a lot of strain and stress on your spine.
-As well as the neck, shoulders, hips, and even the jaw.
+Try to keep your ears, shoulders, and hips aligned regardless of your sleeping position.

 Which is the Best Sleeping Position?